President & Partner

 Dan Tibbett graduated from the University Of California, Los Angeles in 2010 with a Bachelor’s degree in English.
 Working directly with Mr. Palmer, he supervises the underwriting, due diligence, and construction management of PMI’s Creative Multifamily program.
 Mr. Tibbett’s responsibilities include the evaluation of multifamily investment proposals, coordination with brokers and property management on potential and current investments, oversight of diligence efforts through all stages of acquisitions, and the maintenance of PMI’s current pipeline of projects.

-Christine Damian graduated from the University Of California, Los Angeles in 2008 with a Bachelor’s degree in Communication Studies.
-Ms. Damian’s responsibilities include property due diligence and closing, renovation payable disbursements, loan processing and closing, cash management and budgeting.
+Christine Damiani graduated from the University Of California, Los Angeles in 2008 with a Bachelor’s degree in Communication Studies.
+Ms. Damiani’s responsibilities include project managing, planning, permitting, scheduling, bidding, budgeting, funding and inspecting renovations.